chtrembl/azure-cloud/petstore/04-configure-git-hub-action-for-ci-cd-into-app-service/README.md

 You should see something similar to the below image:

+> 📝 Please Note, you will have to enable Admin user

 ![](images/cr1.png)

 Head to GitHub.
 By now you should have already cloned or forked https://github.com/chtrembl/azure-cloud and are working in the same repository structure within your GitHub account